-The Master of Science online degree program in Computer Networking is designed for individuals who cannot attend on campus classes because of employment or geographical constraints.
-This degree has a non-thesis option, does not require on campus attendance, and may be used in preparation for further graduate student or employment in an industrial research, development or design environment.
+The Master of Science in Computer Networking online degree program is designed for individuals who cannot attend on-campus classes.
+This degree has a non-thesis option and is ideal for students who cannot attend on-campus classes due to jobs or geographical constraints.
+It does not require on-campus attendance, and may be used in preparation for further graduate studies or employment in an industrial research, development or design environment.

-The program is available to USA residents and to United States military personnel serving overseas.
+The program is exclusively available to United States residents and military personnel serving overseas.

 The program is jointly managed by the Department of Computer Science and the Department of Electrical and Computer Engineering.
 Students seeking admission must specify which department they wish to be admitted through.

 Applicants should hold an undergraduate degree in computer science, computer engineering or electrical engineering.

 Individuals who do not hold an undergraduate degree in one of these fields are required to complete the following course work before applying for admission:

 - Τhree semesters of calculus

 - One semester of data structures